opencast/opencast/docs/guides/admin/docs/modules/liveschedule.md

 #### Capture agent registers the _capture.device.live.resolution.WIDTHxHEIGHT_ property

-If you develop the code that runs on your capture agent, instead of configuring the live.streamingUrl, live.resolution, live.streamName, you can update the capture agent firmware to pass the following when registering to Opencast:
+If your capture agent supports configuring custom capture agent properties, instead of configuring the live.streamingUrl, live.resolution, live.streamName, you can update the capture agent firmware to pass the following when registering to Opencast: